NitinPandey12465/olist-E--Comerece-analytics-End-to-End-SQL-Power-BI-Project/README.md

 - **5 analytical SQL views** that clean, join, and pre-aggregate the data for reporting
 - A **Power BI dashboard** connected to those views, showing revenue trends, delivery performance, review scores, and geographic breakdowns

 No prior experience with analytics engineering is required.
-You need to know basic SQL and how to install software.
+You need to know basic SQL and how to install software....

 ---